 The place to go, when you need to use a computer

-It might surprise many people to learn which Rutgers University facility will soon have the most computers available
+It might surprise many people to learn which Rutgers University facility will soon have the most computers available for student use.

 Is it a computer lab on Busch?